 They need five to six hours of sunlight each day, reasonable soil, and sufficient water in summer - less is required in the cooler months.
 Shelter from strong winds is advisable.
 They don't need pruning - which will destroy their attractive natural shape - unless they become very lanky, when cutting back can be done in stages.
 They grow easily from large cuttings taken in winter or spring - leave the pieces to dry for a few weeks, then push them firmly into pots of propagating mix and place in a shady position.
 They take a while to strike but should succeed.

-Rust may affect the foliage in the humidity of late summer - but as these leaves will fall off in winter, this is not really a problem.
-Dispose of diseased leaves in the rubbish bin, rather than composting them.
+Rust may affect the foliage in the humidity of late summer.
+Remove all affected leaves, place in a plastic bag and dispose of in the regular garbage bin, not the green waste one, and certainly don't compost them.
+Spray the tops and undersides of the remaining leaves with an eco-friendly fungicide mixed with a horticultural oil to help it stick on.
 Contact with the milky sap of the tree should be avoided.
 Fertilise frangipanis with an all-purpose fertiliser in spring once the leaves begin to appear.
 Sulphate of potash can also be applied to enhance flowering.
 The fertiliser can be applied via holes dug around at the drip line of the tree with a crowbar, so that the food gets to the tree roots rather than the surrounding lawn.

 I have seen frangipanis growing in pots quite successfully; these can be repotted in late winter and either root-pruned for planting back into the same pot, or moved on to a larger-sized container.

 Frangipani trees play an important role in some religions, with the flowers being used as temple offerings in Buddhism and Hinduism, and the trees often being planted in Islamic cemeteries in Malaysia and Indonesia.
 In Hawaii, the blooms are made into ceremonial leis for special occasions.